 On January 11, 2024, the Issuer received a complaint on behalf of Datasite, LLC, a former vendor of the Issuer, alleging breach of contract, account stated, and unjust enrichment.
-It is the intent of the Issuer to prevail or settle the matter, however, it is not possible to determine or predict the scope of any resolution at this time.
+On February 13, 2024, the parties executed a settlement agreement pursuant to which the Issuer agreed to make settlement payments over time.